 Children of any age that are repeatedly rescued, subsidized or promoted without earning it lose the ability and confidence to help themselves.
 Often, they live beyond their means without a clear sense of responsibility or the value they bring to the marketplace.
 And they will keep coming to the “Bank of Mom” (or Dad) for their next financial fix.

 Thomas Stanley, author of The Millionaire Next Door, The Millionaire Mind, and other books, called such financial gifts “economic outpatient care,” and was adamant that such gifts usually backfire.
 The research gathered from many interviews with millionaires shows that the more a child is given, the less they tend to save, and the less financially responsible they end up being.

 The fundamental lesson that Stanley repeats again and again in his books is this: If we want our children to be self-supporting, we have to stop supporting them.

 The Bottom Line: Wealth education starts young—and it’s not all about dollars and cents!
 Financially responsible children are typically exposed to money management early in age-appropriate ways.
 They are given guidance, taught independence, and allowed to learn from their mistakes.

 Read the rest of the chapter on raising financially responsible children!

 We list six more strategies to raise money-savvy kids in chapter 13 of Perpetual Wealth.
 Plus, you’ll find MANY stories and strategies throughout the book (including a sample letter given to heirs when they are old enough to participate in “Family Financing”).
-Right now, you can download the whole book for free.
-It’s our gift to you and your family!
+Watch for the book launch in Spring of 2021!
+Find out more in “The 4 Cornerstones of Generational Wealth” and “Family Banking 101.”